v4vigtory/v4vigtory/README.md

 - 📫 How to reach me: [vigneshv92](https://www.linkedin.com/in/vigneshv92/) on LinkedIn

 ### Selected Projects:
-*The repos without a corresponding hyperlinks are private, in accordance with UChicago's academic intergrity rules.
+*The repos without corresponding hyperlinks are private, in accordance with UChicago's academic intergrity rules.
 They can be shared with prospective employers upon request.*

 - [Big Data Movie Recommendation Web-App](https://github.com/v4vigtory/Big-Data-Movie-Recommendation-App)
 - [Hyperlocal Air Quality Prediction in Houston neighborhoods](https://github.com/v4vigtory/Hyperlocal-Air-Quality-Prediction-in-Houston-neighborhoods)